Blendify/blender-manual/trunk/blender_docs/manual/interface/window_system/areas.rst

 The maximized area fill the whole application window.
 You can maximize an area with :menuselection:`View --> Area --> Toggle Maximize Area` menu entry or keyboard shortcut :kbd:`Ctrl-Spacebar`.
-To return to normal size use keyboard shortcut or the *Back to Previous* button on the Topbar.
+To return to normal size, use keyboard shortcut or the *Back to Previous* button on the Topbar.

 .. note::